Kashmiri Hindus: Medieval

-After the dawn of the Lohara dynasty, Islam had penetrated into countries outside Kashmir and in the absence of support from Hindus, who were in the majority, Rinchana needed the support of the Kashmiri Muslims.
+After the dawn of the Lohara dynasty, Islam had spread into regions surrounding Kashmir.
+In the absence of support from the Hindu majority, Rinchana sought the support of the Kashmiri Muslims.
 Shah Mir's coup on Rinchana's successor secured Muslim rule and the rule of his dynasty in Kashmir.

 Demography

-The largest community within the Kashmiri Hindus are the Kashmiri Pandits (Kashmiri Brahmins), who are divided into several gotras, such as the priests (gor or bhasha Bhatta), astrologers (Zutshi), and workers (Karkun).
+The largest community among Kashmiri Hindus are the Kashmiri Pandits (Kashmiri Brahmins), who are divided into several gotras, such as the priests (gor or bhasha Bhatta), astrologers (Zutshi), and workers (Karkun).

 The Wani are historically Banias, with subcastes, such as the Kesarwani.
-During the Mughal era, many Kesarwanis migrated to other parts of India such as Madhya Pradesh, Bihar and Uttar Pradesh.
+During the Mughal era, many Kesarwanis migrated to other parts of India, including Madhya Pradesh, Bihar and Uttar Pradesh.